leonardocavalcanti/sw-planets/README.md

 # sw-planets

-This is a simple REST API that consists of a Spring Boot microservice, in addition to a MongoDB database.
+This is a simple REST API that consists of a Spring Boot application, in addition to a MongoDB database.
 The goal is to store planets from the Star Wars franchise and also inform the number of appearances of this planets in the movies.

 There's a final version published at [GoogleCloud (using Docker containers on Kubernetes)](http://sw.leonardocavalcanti.com/planets).